yamigr/pusudb/README.md

 # pusudb

-> pusudb is a database-framework to query the included key-value-storage by webservices.
+> pusudb is a database-framework to query the included key-value-storage by webservices or webpages.

-The database can handle http- or websocket-queries.
+The pusudb has a build-in REST-api and communiate with http or websocket.
 With websockets it's possible to subscribe certain keys to receive the data-changes in realtime on client-side.

 ## Installing

 ```sh
 npm install pusudb --save
 ```